Blacklight: Diagnosis

-Bili light.
-A type of phototherapy that uses blue light with a range of 420–470 nm, used to treat neonatal jaundice.

 Security and authentication

-Black light is commonly used to authenticate oil paintings, antiques and banknotes.
-Black lights can be used to differentiate real currency from counterfeit notes because, in many countries, legal banknotes have fluorescent symbols on them that only show under a black light.
-In addition, the paper used for printing money does not contain any of the brightening agents which cause commercially available papers to fluoresce under black light.
+Blacklight is commonly used to authenticate oil paintings, antiques and banknotes.
+It can also differentiate real currency from counterfeit notes because, in many countries, legal banknotes have fluorescent symbols on them that only show under a blacklight.
+In addition, the paper used for printing money does not contain any of the brightening agents which cause commercially available papers to fluoresce under blacklight.
 Both of these features make illegal notes easier to detect and more difficult to successfully counterfeit.
 The same security features can be applied to identification cards such as passports or driver's licenses.

 Other security applications include the use of pens containing a fluorescent ink, generally with a soft tip, that can be used to "invisibly" mark items.
-If the objects that are so marked are subsequently stolen, a black light can be used to search for these security markings.
+If the objects that are so marked are subsequently stolen, a blacklight can be used to search for these security markings.
 At some amusement parks, nightclubs and at other, day-long (or night-long) events, a fluorescent mark is rubber stamped onto the wrist of a guest who can then exercise the option of leaving and being able to return again without paying another admission fee.

 Biology

 Fluorescent materials are also very widely used in numerous applications in molecular biology, often as "tags" which bind themselves to a substance of interest (for example, DNA), so allowing their visualization.

-Thousands of moth and insect collectors all over the world use various types of black lights to attract moth and insect specimens for photography and collecting.
+Thousands of moth and insect collectors all over the world use various types of blacklights to attract moth and insect specimens for photography and collecting.
 It is one of the preferred light sources for attracting insects and moths at night.
-Black light can also be used to see animal excreta such as urine and vomit that is not always visible to the naked eye.
+They can illuminate animal excreta, such as urine and vomit, that is not always visible to the naked eye.

-Detection of faults
+Fault detection

-Black light is used extensively in non-destructive testing.
-Fluorescing fluids are applied to metal structures and illuminated with a black light which allows cracks and other weaknesses in the material to be easily detected.
+Blacklight is used extensively in non-destructive testing.
+Fluorescing fluids are applied to metal structures and illuminated, allowing easy detection of cracks and other weaknesses.

-In addition, if a leak is suspected in a refrigerator or an air conditioning system, a UV tracer dye can be injected into the system along with the compressor lubricant oil and refrigerant mixture.
+If a leak is suspected in a refrigerator or an air conditioning system, a UV tracer dye can be injected into the system along with the compressor lubricant oil and refrigerant mixture.
 The system is then run in order to circulate the dye across the piping and components and then the system is examined with a blacklight lamp.
 Any evidence of fluorescent dye then pinpoints the leaking part which needs replacement.